nmiller987/nmiller987.github.io/README.md

 # nmiller987.github.io

-There are two sections: first, the Arch install, and then the Docker project.
+There are three sections: first, the Arch install, then the Docker project, and then finally the Digital Ocean VPN project.

 # Arch Install